 Candidates are expected to meet minimum standards of acceptable behaviour during testing and any interactions with the UCAT Consortium, UCAT Office and Pearson VUE staff.
 Please familiarise yourself with the information on our Test Day page before your test.

-Examples of misconduct include but are not limited to the following:
+Examples of misconduct include, but are not limited to the following:

 - obtaining unauthorised access to test content;